Clifton “Fred” Lord, M.D.,FASAM, NNESAM President

 Dr. Clifton Lord (Fred) is Medical Director of Connecticut Valley Recovery Services in

-Windsor VT & the Acadia Health Comprehensive Treatment Center/Opioid
+Windsor, VT and the Acadia Health Comprehensive Treatment Center/ Opioid

 Treatment Program in West Lebanon, NH.
 A 1978 graduate of the University of